marcellomontemagno/marcellomontemagno.github.io/_posts/2016-12-21-How-this-works-in-javascript.md

 ### What's different in strict mode?

-"For a strict mode function, the specified this is not boxed into an object, and if unspecified, it will be undefined instead of the global Object.
+"For a strict mode function, the specified 'this' is not boxed into an object, and if unspecified, it will be undefined instead of the global Object.

 When not running in strict mode the object passed to a function as 'this' will always be an object, in detail: